tehomic/blog/draft/2025-08-10-the-leper-and-leviticus.markdown

 <bref>Isaiah 53:10 ESV</bref>
 Yet it was the will of the Lord to crush him.
 He has put him to grief.
 When his soul makes an offering for guilt, he shall see his offspring.
 He shall prolong his days and the will of the Lord shall prosper in his hand.

-The law of leprosy in Leviticus 13 describes this chastisement when a potential leper is examined by the priest.

-Spirtual words for interpreting Levitucus 13 :

-Nouns :
-1. priest (chief ruler)
-2. appearance
-3. stricken

-Verbs :
-1. to scourge,
-2. to preach, bear news,
-3. to sweep (away),
-4. to change, transform,
-5. to be defiled

-Adjectives/Adverbs
-1. unsearchable

 <bref>Isaiah 52:14 NIV</bref>
 .<bref>14</bref> Just as there were many who were appalled at him — his appearance was so disfigured beyond that of any human being and his form marred beyond human likeness—